uwrov/2018-2019/IGNITION.md

 ```
 python -i control_logic.py
 ```
-Python should now start up, start the web server in a seperate thread, and enter interactive mode.
+Python should now start up, start the web server in a separate thread, and enter interactive mode.
 If you hit the return key, you should get a prompt (`>>> `).
 Typing Control-C will interrupt any command that takes too long to execute;
 Control-D or `exit()` will stop Python and return you the the Raspberry Pi's